ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 #### Metrics

 I have found that changes in both transaction volume and value can be described fairly well, and predicted to some degree.
-My proposed strategy is to anaylze the data two ways – descriptive statistics, to give the imaginary marketing team a set of heuristic rules for targeting customers, and a regression learner, which can predict a user's response to the propsed campaign.
+My proposed strategy is to anaylze the data two ways – descriptive statistics, to give the imaginary marketing team a set of heuristic rules for targeting customers, and a regression learner, which can predict a user's response to the proposed campaign.

 The performance metrics – MSE and R-squared are used to find the best learner.
 Heuristics are tricky to quantify, but they will be based on values found in the statistical analysis that are intuitively noteworthy.